 Return to Learning: An Initiative for Forcibly Displaced Children

-The Education in Crisis and Conflict Network's Equity Task Team and Save the Children will discuss the Return to Learning program, a short-term, catch-up program designed to help out-of-school children restore a sense of normalcy and routine, improve well-being, and support readiness to excel in longer term, non-formal education programs or, when possible, enrollment in the formal school system.
-A key component of this program is the newly developed Holistic Assessment of Learning and Development Outcomes (HALDO), which provides a baseline understanding of students' existing skills and supports teachers to identify which activities should be prioritized to create more equitable student outcomes.
-Presenters will share lessons learned and explore how to contribute to equitable learning and well-being for forcibly displaced children.
+On May 22nd, the Education in Crisis and Conflict Network's Equity Task Team and Save the Children discussed the Return to Learning program, a short-term, catch-up program designed to help out-of-school children restore a sense of normalcy and routine, improve well-being, and support readiness to excel in longer term, non-formal education programs or, when possible, enrollment in the formal school system.
+A key component of this program was the newly developed Holistic Assessment of Learning and Development Outcomes (HALDO), which provides a baseline understanding of students' existing skills and supports teachers to identify which activities should be prioritized to create more equitable student outcomes.
+Presenters shared lessons learned and explore how to contribute to equitable learning and well-being for forcibly displaced children.

 Sarita Fritzler is Manager for Humanitarian Responses for Save the Children, USA.
 In this role, Fritzler provides leadership to Save the Children’s humanitarian responses to ensure children are safe from harm, exploitation, abuse, and neglect in the United States and globally, after a natural disaster or crisis.
 Fritzler manages the Emergency Health Unit and provides technical assistance in child protection and education in emergencies.
 She served in the Peace Corps in Zambia in 2009 and has been working with Save the Children since 2012.
 Fritzler holds a BA in political science with minors in women’s studies and intercultural studies from Saint Mary’s College.